-Here’s a quick tour I put together for ON1 Photo RAW 2017.
+Here’s a quick tour I put together for ON1 Photo RAW 2017, the new generation of ON1.
 You’ll get a brief overview of the great features in Browse, Develop, Effects, Layers, and Resize.

 See how to get your photos into ON1 Photo RAW 2017 from the start.
 Whether you are browsing to folders or loading them from your memory card.

 See the all-new updates to ON1 Effects, inside of ON1 Photo RAW 2017.
 Each filter is now in the GPU making it lightning fast.
 Whether using ON1 Effects as a standalone in Photo RAW or as plug-in inside Lightroom or Photoshop, you’ll be able to experience all these new features and updates.

 I wanted to show a start-to-finish workflow using ON1 Photo RAW 2017.
 I’ll go from finding photos on the camera memory card, to editing, to sharing on social media.
 It’s a short watch and you’ll get some great editing tips along the way.
 Enjoy!